 The chapbook of my personal essays, Evelyn Avenue and Elsewhere, partly focuses on the five years I lived in Nashville, Tennessee.
 I had a lot of good times there, but sometimes it was just horrible.
 The rest of the book shines light on events, people, and opinions regarding other places I’ve lived.
 At 31 pages, it is a quick read.

 If you would like a copy (1.3 KB • PDF), send an e-mail to firstname.lastname@example.org.
 This is absolutely free.
 None of your information will be used for marketing or any nefarious purpose.

 Evelyn Avenue and Elsewhere is not intended for children.
 There is an explicit scene and some strong profanity.

 All of the photographs on the main page were taken by me.

 Here are some friends and family whose help along the way has been invaluable:

 Ann Koi • We exchanged zines long before we met.
 She came to visit for a few days.
 There wasn’t any funny business, we just hung out…mostly in silence.

 Jim Shelley • Jim is a pioneer of the DIY movement.
+He’s quite prolific.
 I have every cassette he gave me, even though I no longer own a tape deck.
-He’s pretty cool.

 Eric Bennett • We are on compatible wavelengths.
 We’ve conceived many great projects that will never come to fruition.
 He’s my go-to guy for graphic design.

 Jhon Ackerman • We’ve been accomplices for…well, let’s not get into numbers.
 Cinder Harvest was mastered at the Recording Zone.
 It’s a high-tech, custom-designed, fully functional recording studio.